 The cell membrane is a thin layer that surrounds the cell.
 It is partially permeable, which means that it allows certain substances to pass through while blocking others.

-A cell has a lower concentration of a substance when there are more particles of that substance outside the cell than inside.
+A cell has a lower concentration of a substance when there are fewer particles of that substance inside the cell than outside.
 For example, if there are more water molecules outside a cell than inside, the cell has a lower concentration of water.

 As the particles continue to move, the concentration of the substance will become equal both inside and outside the cell.
 When this occurs, there is no longer a concentration gradient.